VulcanJS/vulcan-docs/source/tutorial-framework.md

 We now have the basic structure of our package, so let's get to work.
 We'll create a new component and a new route to display it.

-First, create a new `components` directory inside `lib` if you haven't done so yet, and inside it a `MoviesWrapper` component:
+First, create a new `components` directory inside `lib` if you haven't done so yet, and inside it a component named `MoviesWrapper.jsx`:

 ```js
 import React, { PropTypes, Component } from 'react';